 This site provides budget and financial information relevant to the Washington State Department of Transportation, including facts on transportation budgets, financial planning, forecasting, and financial reports and presentations.

 Funding for operating, maintaining, preserving, and improving Washington’s highways and ferry system comes from motor vehicle fuel taxes, licenses, permits, and fees, tolling, ferry fares, federal and local funds, and bonding. ... more

 Quarterly revenue forecast publication explaining changes that have occurred from the previous forecast.

 Washington enacts budgets on a two-year cycle, beginning on July 1 of each odd-numbered year.
 The budget approved for the 2015-17 biennium remains in effect from July 1, 2015 through June 30, 2017. ... more

-The 2015 Legislature will convene for a 105 day session on January 12, 2015, with the last day of the regular session under the state constitution being April 26, 2015...more
+The 2015 Legislature convened a 105 day session on January 12, 2015, with the last day of the regular session under the state constitution being April 26, 2015.
+Governor Inslee called ...more

 The 2013 Legislature convened for a 105 day session on January 14, 2013, with the last day of the regular session under the state constitution being April 28, 2013.
 During the 2013 session, the Legislature is deliberating on a biennial budget that will set the permitted level of spending for the 2013-15 biennium. ... more

 During the 2011-13, the Legislature approved a biennial budget followed by the enactment and consideration of two supplemental budgets referred to as the 1 st and 2 nd supplemental budgets… more